Constrained optimization of sensor placement for nuclear digital twins: Introduction

 \section{Introduction}

-Safe and efficient performance of nuclear power plants requires remote monitoring, condition-based maintenance, and predictive control---especially when it comes to advanced reactors (e.g., microreactors), fission batteries, small modular reactors, and integrated energy systems---via the real-time streaming of data from physical processes \cite{upadhyaya2009advanced}.
-However, the sensor capacities of nuclear systems are limited in terms of streaming real-time data pertaining to critical process responses, including but not limited to data on coolant levels, temperature, velocity, pressure, and neutron and/or power fields.
-Nuclear applications impose various constraints on sensors, due to hostile working conditions, safety regulations, cost constraints, and ease of access.
-Sensor optimization is critical for the accurate reconstruction of Fields of Interest, and must take into consideration not only access and safety constraints, but also the underlying physics.
-In general, constrained optimization of sensor placement is a computationally expensive problem with a combinatorially exploding complexity.
-The present work combines sensor constraints with low-dimensional embeddings of data as well as the underlying physics in order to provide a highly efficient, verifiable optimization method for sensor placement.
-This hybrid data-/physics-driven methodology enables \textit{digital twinning} of nuclear applications, with real-time streaming of data from physical assets allowing for downstream control, risk assessment, and predictive maintenance.
+Safe and efficient performance of nuclear power plants requires remote monitoring, condition-based maintenance, and real-time control via data streamed from physical processes~\cite{upadhyaya2009advanced}---especially in advanced reactors (e.g., microreactors), fission batteries, small modular reactors, and integrated energy systems.
+In nuclear systems, sensor capacities and real-time data streaming are severely limited, particularly for critical process responses such as coolant levels, temperature, velocity, pressure, neutron distribution and power fields.
+Furthermore, extreme operating conditions, high costs, limited accessibility and safety regulations, all impose significant constraints on sensor placement.
+The optimization of sensor placement is critical for accurate reconstruction of fields of interest, and must take into consideration not only access and safety constraints, but also the underlying physics.

+In general, sensor placement optimization is NP-hard and cannot be solved in polynomial time.
+There are ${n \choose p} = n!/((n-p)!p!)$ possible combinations of choosing $p$ sensors from an $n$-dimensional state.
+Exploiting low-dimensional structure inherent to the process physics is crucial for efficient optimization over complex environments.
+This paper explores constrained optimization of sensor placement tailored for nuclear \textit{digital twin} paradigms.
+Empowered by strategically placed and informative sensors, digital twins continuously stream real-time data from physical assets for digitally-enabled decision-making, control, risk assessment, and predictive maintenance, as outlined in \autoref{fig:dt}.
+Digital twin realizations effectively function as virtual sensors that can predict structural lifespans and ensure structural integrity throughout product lifecycles, for example in aircrafts~\cite{tuegel2011reengineering, tuegel2012airframe}.